Gospels - 3.00 Hours

 Wednesday | 5:30 PM - 9:30 PM

 This seminar provides opportunity for theological reflection and discussion of problems, needs, and experiences in ministry.
 Students are required to write papers about their field experiences and present them to the class for discussion led by the professor.
-This is the final seminar.
-Prerequisite: 400 hours of field education experience.
+This may be taken in the fall or spring semester.

 Dr. Bruce Lowe